drys-cli/drys/docs/man/tem-tutorial.rst

    tem repo --add path/to/repoX

-This will register a path as a default repository.
-There can be multiple default repositories, and they are kept inside the user's configuration file as '`general.default_repos`' (see :ref:`tem-config(1)<man_tem_config>`).
+This will register a path as a repository to be looked by default.
+There can be multiple default repositories, and they are kept inside the user's configuration file as '`general.repo_path`' (see :ref:`tem-config(1)<man_tem_config>`).

 2. Add a project directory or file as a template